-- 233. The level of formality of the governance and oversight arrangements in place, including the entity's risk assessment process and process to monitor the system of internal control, may vary by size and complexity of the entity, and the nature and complexity of the EER underlying subject matter and criteria. - 234.
+- reasonable basis for the EER information, as well as the ability of the practitioner to obtain the evidence needed to support their conclusion. - 233.
+The level of formality of the governance and oversight arrangements in place, including the entity's risk assessment process and process to monitor the system of internal control, may vary by size and complexity of the entity, and the nature and complexity of the EER underlying subject matter and criteria. - 234.
 If considering the entity's governance and oversight, the practitioner's considerations may include the following:

-CONSIDERATIONS FOR THE PRACTITIONER (a) Those charged with governance or senior management, as appropriate, setting an appropriate 'tone at the top' to encourage high quality and ethical practices in the management and reporting of EER matters used in the entity's business decision-making; (b) Involvement of those charged with governance and senior management at appropriate stages throughout the process to prepare the EER information, including their approval of the EER information, as appropriate; (c) The establishment of a subgroup of those charged with governance, such as an audit committee, charged with oversight responsibilities for the preparation of the EER information (for larger entities); (d) Key decisions made by those charged with governance or senior management, as appropriate, being recorded in written documentation, for example in minutes of board meetings; (e) Assignment of authority and responsibility for the process to prepare the EER information, and enforcement of accountability for meeting such responsibility; (f) The process undertaken to identify, assess and address risks related to the process used to prepare the EER information; and (g) The process in place to monitor the preparation of the EER information or the system of internal control, including monitoring the effectiveness of control activities and the process to identify and remediate deficiencies.
+- (a) Those charged with governance or senior management, as appropriate, setting an appropriate 'tone at the top' to encourage high quality and ethical practices in the management and reporting of EER matters used in the entity's business decision-making; - (b) Involvement of those charged with governance and senior management at appropriate stages throughout the process to prepare the EER information, including their approval of the EER information, as appropriate; - (c) The establishment of a subgroup of those charged with governance, such as an audit committee, charged with oversight responsibilities for the preparation of the EER information (for larger entities); - (d) Key decisions made by those charged with governance or senior management, as appropriate, being recorded in written documentation, for example in minutes of board meetings; - (e) Assignment of authority and responsibility for the process to prepare the EER information, and enforcement of accountability for meeting such responsibility; - (f) The process undertaken to identify, assess and address risks related to the process used to prepare the EER information; and - (g) The process in place to monitor the preparation of the EER information or the system of internal control, including monitoring the effectiveness of control activities and the process to identify and remediate deficiencies.